-Just how good is the how good is the Nissan Navara NP300?
+Just how good is the the Nissan Navara NP300?

 It is a common question I get since I got the truck or ute.